 Main Things to do in Le Havre Cruise Port

 Wondering if you should opt to stay in Le Havre and visit the city?
-Let me show you all the main point of interests in Le Havre you could be enjoying:
+Let me show you all the main points of interest in Le Havre you could be enjoying:

 Architecture by Perret

 Let's start by the reason why Le Havre is a Unesco Site.
 As it was destroyed during WWII, most of the city center was rebuilt with a uniform architecture.
 It was based on the engineering of Auguste Perret who was a pioneer in the use of reinforced concrete.
-This new buildings brought many facilities that people did not have before in their home.
+These new buildings brought many facilities that people did not have before in their homes.

 The most stunning pieces of the city center are the Town Hall with its tower on the side and the unique St Joseph Church.
-Don't hesitate to enter the church, especially on a sunny day to see the play with the stained glass windows.
+Don't hesitate to enter the church (10am to 6pm), especially on a sunny day to see the play with the stained-glass windows.